 There are lots of factors that influence the exact wording of your policy.
 For example, if you recently raised capital, it makes sense to be a bit more flexible, while a bootstrapped company might like to have a tighter budget.

 Now, let’s take a look at the basics.

-Why do you need an expense policy?
+Why do you need an employee spending policy?

-But even when you already have rules about employee spending, it can be worth to formalise them by creating an expense policy.
+But even when you already have rules about employee spending, it can be worth it to formalise them by creating an expense policy.
 Writing everything down in an official document ensures that everyone is on the same page, which helps to simplify and speed up the reimbursement process.

 How do you set up an expense policy?

 It might sound like a daunting task, but creating your first expense policy doesn’t have to be hard.
 Get started with these six tips:

 Because we’re developing a financial policy, it should be based on your company's financial situation.
 In order to set appropriate budgets, it’s a good idea to talk to your CFO — if you don’t have one yet, consider getting professional advice.